SODCO

 • and support data archiving.

-New custom mobile laboratories are being developed for U.S. SOD expeditions.
+New custom mobile laboratories are being developed for U.S. SciOD expeditions.
 Individual lab containers will be available for whole-round core physical properties, geochemistry, and microbiology.
 In addition, there will be separate mobile containers for core curation, information technology, and office space.

 These laboratories will enable ephemeral and critical measurements to be made at sea.
 Additional analyses will be made at a later date during the post-cruise shorebased measurement meeting.